pokt-network/docs/content/learn/protocol-parameters.md

 An object describing the details of a protocol upgrade, consisting of the following fields:

 * Height: Specifies when the upgrade was applied
-* Version: The version that the upgrade brought
+* Version: Version that the upgrade brought
-* OldUpgradeHeight: Block height when the previous upgrade was last applied.
+* OldUpgradeHeight: Block height when the previous upgrade was last applied
-* Features: A list of feature flags and the block heights at which they should be activated
+* Features: List of feature flags and the block heights at which they should be activated

 ## Off-Chain parameters